Listening skills are important.

 The subject matter of an audio short story can be tailored to suit the interests of your students, and can be used to promote and spark discussion of a particular topic.

-Students play apps, read magazines, listen to songs, go on social networking sites and use interactive websites to practice English in their spare time.
+Students play apps, read magazines, listen to songs, go on social networking sites and use interactive websites, like FluentU, to practice English in their spare time.
 So why shouldn’t they listen to short stories too?
 By using audio short stories in class, you’ll show your students that they’re relevant and engaging, and can have your students listening away in no time.